Rap artist Waka Flocka Flame is scheduled to perform Friday, Oct. 24 in the Campus Commons in a concert hosted by theEnd.

-“TheEnd does a concert every year, and our students suggested and super excited about Waka Flocka Flame,” Kelly Lee, director of student activities, said.
+“TheEnd does a concert every year, and our students suggested and super excited about Waka Flocka Flame,” said Kelly Lee, director of student activities.
 “We are grateful he was available for the date.”

-TCU concerts have seen recent popularity, with over 1,000 students usually in attendance.
+TCU concerts are popular, with over 1,000 students usually in attendance.

 Some of Flame’s best-known music includes songs such as “No Hands,” “Grove St. Party” and “Hard in da Paint,” from his album “Flockaveli.”

 Students, faculty and staff must bring their TCU ID to gain entrance to the concert.
 Each person with an ID can bring a plus one.
-Attendees will not be allowed to bring in any coolers or chairs.
+Attendees cannot bring in any coolers or chairs.

 “TheEnd strives to create fun and engaging events for the TCU Community,” Lee said.
 “We want to create memories that make our students’ time at TCU unique and memorable.”